darmado/README/README.md

 ### 🇺🇸 Adversary Emulation / Detection Engineering

 Building tools that help engineers do their jobs better.
-Self-taught, with a background in tailored access ops, threat emulation, assumed breach, purple teaming, AppSec, and security analyst work.
+Self-taught, 15 years in the field with a background in tailored access ops, adversary emulation, assumed breach, purple teaming, AppSec, and security analyst work.
 </br>
 </br>